dataplat/dbachecks/docs/functions/Set-DbcConfig.md

 ```

 ## DESCRIPTION
-Changes configuration values which enable each check to have specific threshholds
+Changes configuration values which enable each check to have specific thresholds

 ## EXAMPLES